apiel/zicBox/hardware/ZicGrid/README.md

 <img src="https://raw.githubusercontent.com/apiel/zicBox/main/hardware/ZicGrid/zicgrid.png" />

-Note that this design doesn't have DAC and this might be problematic for some of us.
-The built-in DAC from RPi4 did improve a little bit but is far from being optimal.
-When I made this design, I was building it with using USB as audio interface in mind, in my case using my Elektron Digitone or my Behringer Xenyx 302 USB mixer...
-This is the point, many device today support audio in/out over USB and this is why I prefered to had more encoder instead of using a DAC.
-Having a DAC would not be so hard, but would require some small change on the PCB to move the encoder on a separate ICs instead to connect them directly to the RPi GPIO.
+**Audio Output Considerations**

+This design currently does not include a dedicated DAC, which may be a limitation for some users.
+While the built-in audio output on the Raspberry Pi 4 saw some improvement, it's still far from ideal for high-quality audio applications.
+When I initially put this build together, the idea was to rely on USB audio devices instead.
+In my setup, for example, I use either an Elektron Digitone or a Behringer Xenyx 302 USB mixer as the audio interface.

+The decision to leave out a DAC was intentional, to prioritize simplicity and interface usability, allowing for more encoders to be connected directly to the Pi's GPIO instead.
+Given that many modern devices support class-compliant USB audio in/out, this approach felt like a practical trade-off for a DIY groovebox.

+Adding a DAC is definitely possible and wouldn’t be particularly difficult, but it would require some PCB modifications.
+Specifically, the encoders would need to be moved to a separate controller IC and connected via I²C, rather than taking up direct GPIO pins on the Pi.

+**Next Steps: CM4-Based Design**

+The long-term goal is to transition from this prototype to a more compact and integrated version based on the Raspberry Pi Compute Module 4 (CM4).
+This would allow for a significant size reduction, potentially cutting the footprint by half, and offer more flexibility in hardware design.

+In this future version:
+- A built-in DAC would be included for higher-quality onboard audio.
+- A custom or existing CM4 carrier board would be required.
+- To free up GPIO for audio and other features, encoders would need to be driven by a GPIO expander (e.g., via I²C).

+This approach would make the system cleaner, more compact, and better suited for integration into a standalone unit, while improving audio quality and still maintaining good hands-on control.

 ### Material